Fitus/Zaloha.sh/DOCUMENTATION.md

  * Exclusion of files by the <b>--findGeneralOps</b> option: As &lt;findGeneralOps&gt;
-   applies to both &lt;sourceDir&gt; and &lt;backupDir&gt;, and the objects in both directories are "matched" by file paths, only expressions with -path or -name operands make sense.
+   applies to both &lt;sourceDir&gt; and &lt;backupDir&gt;, and the objects in both directories are "matched" by file's paths, only expressions with -path or -name operands make sense.
 Why?
 If objects exist under same paths in both directories, Zaloha should either see both of them or none of them.
    Both -path and -name expressions assure this, but not necessarily the